XanderZKFH9FH/Basic-Website-Template-CSS-HTML-/README.md

 It contains 3 folders and 3 files,
 You can change the language at the top no problem.
 Please if you use this template treat it kindly, i dont need credit for this for it is not difficult to make anything like this.
+This was made wth dutch names, folders cna be renamed but the code needs to reflect that